Resistance-Lab/resistancelab_site/about-us/constitution.md

 1. Harassment on the basis of sex, gender, gender identity or expression, sexual orientation, physical appearance, ability, race, colour, religion, national origin, class, age, or profession will not be tolerated.
 Engaging in any such harassment is grounds for removal from Resistance Lab.
 1. Any member of Resistance Lab who chooses to leave the group for any reason should notify the group of their decision, and should then be removed from the listserv.
 1. Resistance Lab maintains an official list of groups we partner with.
 Whilst members join Resistance Lab as individuals, they may also choose to represent a group.
 Likewise, groups may formally partner with Resistance Lab through a representative.
+    1. We recognise that many members of Resistance Lab are bringing their knowledge and skills to multiple organisations.
+To that end, we welcome creative collaborations with partner organisations, in pursuit of our shared goal of ending state violence.
+This includes (but is not limited to) sharing resources, jointly authoring reports, and jointly hosting events.
 1. Membership entails a commitment to contributing to Resistance Lab.
 To that end, members shouldn’t just passively receive emails.
 Whilst we recognise that everyone’s circumstances are different, and contributions take different forms, members should commit to attending 1-2 meetings per year (including the AGM), and to taking on one responsibility (e.g. joining a working group, drafting a report, leading a workshop).
 1. Members may choose to leave the group for any reason.
 In the interest of making Resistance Lab a safer and more inclusive space, we invite (but don’t require) members who choose to leave to share their experiences and reasons for leaving with the management group.
 Members who leave should ask to be removed from the listserv.
 They may choose to take any work they’ve done as part of the group with them or to leave it behind.
 They are welcome to rejoin whenever you like using the normal joining procedure.
 1. It may be required from time to time to suspend or remove a member from the group if, for example, they breach the code of conduct or turn out to work for law enforcement.
 This decision will be taken by the management group, who will then report back to the larger group, if appropriate, on what steps have been taken.